Adetutu777/address-book/write.md

 Now that we have installed all we needed, lets get into usage of nuxtjs in our project, we will building a simple app, I call it an address book.
 To create a new route in Nuxtjs, all you need to do is to craete your file under the pages directory, so Nuxtjs has aleeady taken care of routing underneath, all you need do is just to create an the file you need .
 In our case, we will be creating three pages which are going to be called about, account & contact.
 For each of the pages, I've created an index.vue file where our code is going to be written.

 Also the component folder, I'll creating a sidebar and a navbar compnent which will be pointing to our pages directory.
 Starting with the sidebar, here is what it looks like.
-The template below has a div with class named sidebar, The div contain three NuxtLink, this is what is going to be used for the redirection to various route, the, the pages created aboe is what is been passed into the to prop
+The template below has a div with class named sidebar, The div contain three NuxtLink, this is what is going to be used for the redirection to various route, the, the pages created above is what is been passed into the to prop.
+In addition, Nuxt comes with a styling class to active classe, in the code below i have a class (a.nuxt-link-exact-active) which i set background color & color styling to, this is going to be applied to any active pages we clicked on our sidebar therefore any

 ```html
 <template>